AswinSunil/url-shortener/README.md

 3. Clone the respective Github Repo to our laptop.
 Note: The cloned Github Repo by defaut will be present in C:\Users\username\github_repo_name; this repo will be empty because we still have not added the code.

-Using the VS code terminal configure your username and mail_id which will be visible during commit views.
+Using the VS code terminal configure your username and mail_id which will be visible during commit views: git config --global user.name "Your Name" git config --global user.email "your-email@example.com"
 _______________________________________________________________________________

 Project Directory Structure: